Srapy/angel.co-jobs/README.md

-**Usage:**
+####**Usage:**

-1. Move to the repository cloned eg cd /c/......
+1. Configure config.js script manually as described in example section.
-2. Configure config.js script manually as described in example section.
+2. Save script.
-3. Save script.
+3. Move to the repository cloned eg cd /c/......
 4. Run node angel.js.

 All the results/urls will be shown up in the comand propmt and will be automatically saved to .csv file.